Little Joe (film): Release

 Little Joe had its world premiere at the Cannes Film Festival on 17 May 2019.
-Shortly after, Magnolia Pictures and BFI Distribution acquired U.S. and U.K. distribution right to the film.
+Shortly after, Magnolia Pictures and BFI Distribution acquired the U.S. and U.K. distribution rights to the film.
 It was scheduled to be released in Austria on 1 November 2019, by Filmladen; in the United States on 6 December 2019; Germany on 9 January 2020, by X Verleih AG; and the United Kingdom on 21 February 2020.